mountainMath/cansim/README.md

     data <- get_cansim("17-10-0079",language="french")

 CANSIM data values may be scaled by powers of 10.
 For example, values in the VALUE field may be reported in "millions", so a VALUE of 10 means 10,000,000.
-The *normailze_cansim_values* function automatically scales the VALUE field to be a number, so the VALUE will be converted from 10 to 10000000 in the example given.
+The *normalize_cansim_values* function automatically scales the VALUE field to be a number, so the VALUE will be converted from 10 to 10000000 in the example given.

-    data <- get_cansim("17-10-0079-01") %>% normailze_cansim_values
+    data <- get_cansim("17-10-0079-01") %>% normalize_cansim_values

 To retain the original VALUE field and create a new NORMALIZED_VALUE field to contain the normailzed value, pass the *replace=FALSE* option.

-    data <- get_cansim("17-10-0079-01") %>% normailze_cansim_values(replace=FALSE)
+    data <- get_cansim("17-10-0079-01") %>% normalize_cansim_values(replace=FALSE)